borismus/smus.com/content/books_all.md

 For a nearly 30 year old book, I'm surprised at how well it's aged.
 Written in 1996, most aspects come off as very modern, alluding to a distributed web and distributed ledgers.
-Brain-computer interfaces are pervasive in the story continue to remain speculative and illusive, but an active area of research.
+Brain-computer interfaces are pervasive in the story, and continue to remain a speculative and illusive area of research.
 Some of the tech has aged poorly, but this is more endearing than annoying.
-Data is stored on tape drives, large amounts of data expressed in gigabytes.
+Data is stored on tape drives, large amounts of it is expressed in gigabytes.

 If I was to edit Diamond Age, I'd skip the computer science education parts.
-The whole set of scenes with Nell's Primer adventures in Castle Turing are kind of clever, but rely on thinly veiled analogies that aren't especially insightful.
-Wordy passages compare zeros and ones to two sorts of links in a chain, and attempt to explain ASCII code.
+Nell's Illustrated Primer adventures in Castle Turing rely on thinly veiled analogies that aren't especially insightful.
+Wordy passages compare zeros and ones to two sorts of links in a chain.
+Stephenson literally explains ASCII codes.
 To someone that knows these concepts well, it's boring.
 To someone that doesn't, I think it would be boring too.
+I was distracted by the endless metaphors between orgies and distributed computing -- typical Stephenson.
+Group sex is considerably more entertaining to read and write about than networking.

 Overall, the book felt stronger viewed as a world building exercise rather than a coherent work of fiction.
 This despite the some really colorful characters and an engaging story overall.
-Some of my favorites were Lord Finkel-McGraw, Carl Hollywood, Judge Fang, and Dr. X. Frustratingly, other characters start off interesting, but transform into nagging loose ends: what happened to Nell's guardian Constable Moore?
+Some of my favorites were Lord Finkel-McGraw, Carl Hollywood, Judge Fang, and Dr. X, and the narrator's entertaining delivery helped.
+Other major characters start off interesting, but transform into nagging loose ends: what happened to Nell's guardian Constable Moore?
 And to her friends Elizabeth and Fiona?

-The plot jumps in ways that force the reader to fill in the gaps, and the constant traverse between reality and the world of the Illustrated Primer can be disorienting.
+The plot jumps in ways that force the reader to fill in the gaps, and the traverse between Nell's reality and the world of the Illustrated Primer can be disorienting.
 But if memory serves, this is not unlike Stephenson's other books.
-The tribe of The Drummers, the First Distributed Republic and other crypto-related parts were the most mysterious and difficult to follow.
-Not unlike real life!
-Maybe I was distracted by the endless metaphors between orgies and distributed computing -- typical Stephenson.
+Snow Crash comes to mind.
+The Drummers, the First Distributed Republic and other crypto-adjacent tribes were the most mysterious and difficult to understand elements of the story.
+Not unlike real life, I might add!

 The ending is ambiguous but still satisfying.
 I can't help but wonder: was the primer comissioned deliberately to subvert the world order by Finkel-McGraw?